Wherever you call it Live, European, World, National or even Make Music Day… 21st of June is all about Music!

-In other words, stepping on music, and the thousand live events produced simultaneously all across the continent, EMDA partners are supporting music to move millions of Europeans, in more than 300 cities of the old continent.
+In other words, stepping on music, and the thousand live events produced simultaneously all across the continent, EMDA partners are supporting music to move millions of Europeans, in thousands cities of the old continent.

 Since 2009 the music day events are celebrated in Brno in many locations and with a multitude of music events.
 From 2012 and on, and with the recent support of the Czech Music Office, Prague has also join and make it first events again, after many years.
 All organizers are making an effort of connection and the Czech network is growing year after year to boost the Music day in Central Europe region.

 Greece: MESO events is the founder of the Hellenic network and the national Coordinator.
 First events where held in Athens on the 21st of June 1999.
-Since then, Music Day has become a national event that takes place simultaneously in 50 cities and hundreds of districts per year (55 municipalities in 2018), presenting over 3.500 artists and 500 bands, orchestras and ensembles in 400 events locations throughout Greece.
+Since then, Music Day has become a national event that takes place simultaneously in 50 cities and hundreds of districts per year (55 municipalities in 2018), presenting over 3.500 artists and 500 bands, orchestras and ensembles through hundreds of events and locations throughout Greece.

-Organization combines the production and coordination of a series of events that vary in size & character (street music festivals, showcases, recitals or big concerts), including artistic exchange between national and European cities of the network, multiple conferences, training / seminars activities.
-European Music Day Network events is considered as the largest Music events of South Easter Europe.
+Organization combines the production and coordination of a series of events that vary in size & character (street music festivals, showcases, recitals or big concerts), including artistic exchange between national and European cities of the network, multiple conferences, training workshops and seminars activities.
+European Music Day Network Greek events are considered as the largest Music events of South Eastern Europe.

 European Music Day (A Zene Ünnepe) happens every year in Budapest since 1995.
 Despite the many changes within the organizers of the Music Day events, Music still brings the same message.
 Since 2009 with its new national coordination, efforts have shown first strong results and the events are expanding year after year.
 In 2011 and 2012 the event was held in over 80 venues and promoted about 200 artists.
 Today European Music Day events are taking place in many other cities.

 SIGIC – The Slovenian Music and Information Center has join the Music Day / Fete de la Musique initiative in 2016 and for from 2017 and 2018 editions, on the 21st June, the streets will come to life in the name of music not only in Ljubljana, but also in Maribor.
-In Ljubljana, the celebration will take place within the June festival in Ljubljana, and in Maribor, under the auspices of the Lent Festival.
+In Ljubljana, the celebration will take place within the June festival of Ljubljana, and in Maribor, under the auspices of the Lent Festival.

 Switzerland – Lausanne